fengwang/matrix/ReadMe.md

     }
 ```

- with output as small as
+And we can also calculate the mean absolute value error, the output as small as

  ```